-1. Current Calendar Year; or

-2. Preceding Calendar Year

-- Must have 20+ employees on all days in at least 20 calendar weeks - Must have 20+ for each working day to count as a calendar week - Count all employees (not just Medicare-eligible employees) - Count full-time and part-time employees
+- 1. Current Calendar Year; or - 2.
+Preceding Calendar Year - Must have 20+ employees on all days in at least 20 calendar weeks - Must have 20+ for each working day to count as a calendar week - Count all employees (not just Medicare-eligible employees)-on a controlled group basis - Count full-time and part-time employees